Language and Social Media

 and then swing the one leg and then the other into the cockpit.
 I'm back in the boat!
 You could simply step the mast back in is hole and sail on.
 But in higher winds I prefer to take the rig apart and take it into the cockpit, piece by piece.
 Finally, I take the sail into the boat and scoop and sponge the cockpit completely empty.

 Is everything still in place inside the boat?
-The baggage - in watertight bags and drums, tethered to lashing fittings - is unscathed and dry.
+The baggage - in watertight bags and drums, tethered to attachment points - is unscathed and dry.
 Now pick up the paddle and work hard so that you will get warm again.